endatabas/endb-book/src/appendix/why.md

 The difficulty, mentioned earlier, that other databases encounter when introducing SQL:2011 is twofold: dealing with "time" in a world where history can be violently rewritten and managing an unbending schema across time.

 Nested data is equally unnatural in incumbent databases.
-SQL:99, SQL:2016, SQL:2023, PartiQL, and SQL++ (Couchbase) all offer some way of shoehorning nested data into flat tables.
+SQL:99, SQL:2016, SQL:2023 all offer some way of shoehorning nested data into flat tables.[^xquery] PartiQL, SQL++ (Couchbase), and MongoDB do not speak SQL.
 Not only will no one ever decompose relational data into 6NF, it is unlikely we'll ever see a return to the classic BCNF of business entity-relationship diagrams.
 Nested data is here to stay.
 Foreign, embedded JSON (or XML) is little more than a band-aid.